jbweber/blog/content/posts/home-lab-cache.md

 ### Forward Proxy + Cache

-The third option is a transformation of the second option to try and solve some it's perceived minuses.
+The third option is a transformation of the second option to try to solve some of it's perceived minuses.

-While it's a bigger jump from a usage standpoing to go from using a reverse proxy to a forward proxy, a lot of the downsides seem to disappear.
+While it's a bigger jump from a usage standpoint to go from using a reverse proxy to a forward proxy, a lot of the downsides seem to disappear.
 Adding a global proxy configuration to the OS package manage is straight forward, and a lot of the questions in complexity related to upstream resiliency go away.